 Psychotherapy is a proven method to treat mental health issues.
-Hayley uses evidence based techniques that have been proven to help people reach recovery from eating disorders, trauma, substance abuse, and mood disorders.
-Some of these include DBT, CBT, ACT, and trauma-informed treatment.
+I use evidence-based techniques that have been proven to help people recover from eating disorders, trauma, substance abuse, and mood disorders.
+Some of these include DBT, CBT, ACT, brainspotting, EMDR, and trauma-informed treatment.

 Registered Dietitians (RD) have not only a background in science such as biology, chemistry, biochemistry, anatomy and physiology but we also have education on how the body processes nutrients of all types.
 We are uniquely educated to create meal plans, nutrition requirements, and have the knowledge to help people achieve lasting changes regarding physical health and repairing an individual's relationship with food.

-Certified Eating Disorders Registered Dietitians (CEDRD) are considered eating disorder specialists.
-Hayley has obtained this certification meaning she has completed 4 additional classes on eating disorders, passed an exam, written a case study on treating people with eating disorders, has written articles and has been quoted in articles in the media on eating disorders, has given educational presentations on eating disorders, has completed continuing education on treating people with eating disorders keeping up with the current research, has received 3 years of supervision on treating people with eating disorders.
-She has been working with people with eating disorders since 2012 and in addition to that continues to read and research best practices for treating people with eating disorders.
+Certified Eating Disorder Specialists and Consultants (CEDS-C) are considered eating disorder specialists.
+I have obtained this certification by taking four additional classes on eating disorders, passing an exam, writing a case study on treating people with eating disorders, giving educational presentations on my work with this population, and continuing to stay abreast of current research.
+I have written articles and been quoted in articles in the media on eating disorders, and I have completed three years of supervision on treating people with eating disorders.
+I have been working with people with eating disorders since 2012 and am credentialed to provide supervision to dietitians pursuing the CEDS credential through iaedp.

-Nutritional counseling focuses solely on the relationship with food and learning how to identify when you're physically hungry and what to eat/ how to eat/cook.
-Basically everything having to do with the skills involved in preparing food, eating, and medical issues caused by disordered eating, chronic dieting, and eating disorder behaviors.
+Nutritional counseling focuses solely on your relationship with food and teaches you how to identify when you're physically hungry and what to eat/ how to eat and cook.
+It encompasses basically everything having to do with the skills involved in preparing food, eating, and medical issues caused by disordered eating, chronic dieting, and eating disorder behaviors.

 Eating disorders are mental health issues that are psychological as well as medical.
-When you don't eat enough or purge or binge or use other unhealthy forms of weight control, your physical body is greatly affected.
-This involves not just a therapist and dietitian but also a medical doctor and for many people a psychiatrist.
+When you don't eat enough or use other unhealthy forms of weight control, your physical body is greatly affected.
+This involves not just a therapist and dietitian but also a medical doctor, and, for many people, a psychiatrist.
 This multidisciplinary team works together to treat the eating disorder from all sides and is the best chance to reach full recovery.

-If you have another insurance plan or are seeking services for psychotherapy, we can provide a superbill to submit to your insurance for out of network coverage.
+If you would like to check with your insurance on out of network reimbursement, please provide them with the following codes we will bill: for nutritional counseling: 97802, 97803, 97804.
 The codes we bill for psychotherapy are: 90791 and 90834.
 Please call your insurance to see if you have coverage for out of network nutrition sessions.

-That depends on the reason for the visit, the severity of the eating disorder or medical issues, and the goals you would like to achieve.
-Typically people with a shorter dieting history see me for a less time potentially 1-2 months and people with more severe dieting, trauma, mood disorders, substance abuse, and eating disorder histories need a longer length of treatment.
-We will determine the course of treatment after the first session since we will make a treatment plan and decide on the course of treatment.
+That depends on the reason for the visit, the severity of the eating disorder or medical issue, and the goals you would like to achieve.
+Typically, people with a shorter dieting history see me for a shorter time, potentially 3-4 months.
+People with more severe dieting, trauma, mood disorders, substance abuse, and eating disorder histories need a longer term of treatment.
+We will determine the course of treatment after the first session, during which time I will evaluate your case and discuss the treatment options available to you.